New virus strain fears send German govt bonds rallying | Business

 New virus strain fears send German govt bonds rallying

-Safe-haven German bond yields dropped on Monday and were set for their best performance in over a week as a new strain of the coronavirus in Britain and lack of progress on sealing a Brexit deal hurt risk appetite, boosting demand for safe-haven assets.
+Safe-haven German bond yields dropped on Monday and set their biggest decline in over a week as a new strain of the coronavirus and lack of progress on sealing a Brexit deal hurt risk appetite, boosting demand for safe-haven assets.
 Several countries imposed travel restrictions to and from the United Kingdom on Sunday due to concern over the new variant of the virus that is spreading rapidly there.

 Britain and the European Union were unable to reach a deal by a Sunday deadline set by the European Parliament, though negotiations were expected to continue on Monday.
 The news boosted safe-haven assets such as the U.S. dollar and government bonds, while European stocks took a beating.

-German 10-year yields were last down 4 basis points to -0.61%., on track for their biggest daily drop since Dec.
-11. Other higher-rated euro zone government bond yields dropped similarly.
-A key gauge of long-term euro zone inflation expectations fell to its lowest since Dec.
+German 10-year yields were last down 1.5 basis points to -0.62%, setting their biggest daily drop since Dec.
+11. A key gauge of long-term euro zone inflation expectations fell to its lowest level since Dec.
 11 at around 1.23%.

 "I think everyone is really fearing a much quicker spread of the coronavirus, so this is weighing on the markets," said Rene Albrecht, rates strategist at DZ Bank in Frankfurt.
 The new strain has already been identified in euro zone countries including the Netherlands and Italy.